• Home

 quick and easy cabbage roll soup recipe with ground turkey.
 All the flavors of traditional cabbage rolls without the work.

-Cabbage Roll Soup with Turkey Recipe - This soup is a quick and easy alternative to making cabbage rolls and every bit as delicious!
+This Unstuffed Cabbage Roll Soup recipe is a quick and easy alternative to traditional cabbage rolls.

-My family loves cabbage rolls, but with our busy schedule, I rarely have time to make them.
-I decided to combine all the flavors we like in cabbage rolls in a fast and easy soup.
+My family loves cabbage rolls, but I rarely have time to make them with our busy schedule.
+So I decided to combine all the flavors of the cabbage rolls that we love into a quick and easy deconstructed cabbage roll soup.
 It has the same great taste for a fraction of the work.
+Bonus: This filling cabbage soup is healthy, low-carb, and low in calories.

 Cabbage Roll Soup Recipe with Ground Turkey